NZMSA/2023-Phase-2/data-science/2. Training and Evaluation/README.md

     - You have chosen an appropriate algorithm for each dataset
 - Train and test a model
     - You have trained and tested your models appropriately
-    - You have printed a simple metric for each model's predictions and/or draw a graph for linear regression
+    - You have printed a simple metric for each model's predictions and/or drawn a graph for linear regression
 - Evaluate the model
     - You have used evaluation metrics for each model
     - You have used cross-validation